j2store/userguide/paypal_advanced_payment_plugin.md

 The value entered here will be used as the title for this payment method.
 Customer will see this value when he checks out.
 Default: Paypal Payments Advanced

 ##### Vendor/Merchant Login:
-The Merchant Login with which you login to Paypal Manager
+The Merchant Login with which you login to Paypal Manager.

 ##### User:
 Your User ID.
 If you created a new user, then enter that user id here.
 If not, then this  field should carry the same value as the Vendor/Merchant Login.

 ##### Password:
-Your password with which you login to Paypal manager
+Your password with which you login to Paypal manager.

 ##### Partner:
 Your PayPal partner ID.
 By default, it will be PayPal.